open-cloud/xos/docs/tutorials/basic_synchronizer.md

 ## Prerequisites

-The following assumes you start with a simple deployment of XOS on Kubernetes, so that running `kubectl get pods` returns something similar to:
+The following assumes you start with a `minikube` deployment of XOS (although any Kubernetes cluster will do), so that running `kubectl get pods` returns something similar to:

 ```shell